shrutirandive/RESTful-APIs/README.md

 **Message Queuing**: RabbitMQ used for queuing and handling asynchronous messaging.

 **Security**: API secured using RS256 token mechanism, with Google IDP used for signing and validating Bearer tokens.

+## Steps to run
+Start Redis Server

+then Redis CLI, you can check with command ```PING``` if the redis has started or not

+Need to setup Elasticsearch by making changes in yml file in config folder and elastic search path

+then start Elasticsearch.bat file in bin folder